MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-allocation-method.md

 The errors from the batch tasks are also part of the batch jobs log.
 The most important information is typically at the bottom.

 In rare cases, for example if the SQL connection ended, it is possible for the wave processing to end up in an inconsistent state where the batch job appears to be running but the processing is stopped.
 The wave can't handle errors like this, so an attempt to clean up failed waves is done when the next wave runs.
-Alternatively, you can use the **Clean up wave data** button to clean up the current wave if it is in an inconsistent state. <!-- KFM: Where is this button? -->
+Alternatively, if the current wave is in an inconsistent state, take the following steps:

+1. Go to **Warehouse management \> Outbound waves \> Shipment waves \> All waves**.
+1. Select the wave you need to clean up.
+1. On the Action Pane, open the **Wave** tab and, from the **Wave** group, select **Cleanup wave data**.

 ### Troubleshoot using the wave progress log

-If the **Create pending allocation log** option  <!-- KFM: This is no longer available.
-Was it removed or renamed? --> is enabled on the **Warehouse management parameters** page, then a log record is created every time allocation for an item and its dimensions begins and ends.
-Logging should only be enabled if you need it, for example, during initial testing or for troubleshooting. <!-- KFM: Where do we find this log? -->
+If the **Create wave progress log** option is enabled on the **Warehouse management parameters** page, then a log record is created every time allocation for an item and its dimensions begins and ends.
+You should only enable this log when you need it, for example, during initial testing or for troubleshooting.
+When this option is enabled, you can view the log by taking the following steps:

+1. Go to **Warehouse management \> Outbound waves \> Shipment waves \> All waves**.
+1. Select the wave you want to inspect.
+1. On the Action Pane, open the **Wave** tab and, from the **Wave** group, select **Progress**.